Antisemitism in Australia: 2023 Sydney Opera House rally

-In one incident, on 9 October, a pro-Palestinian rally in Sydney organised by Palestine Action Group took place in front of the Sydney Opera House with rally members chanting anti-Jewish statements.
+On 9 October, after the NSW government projected the Israeli flag onto the Sydney Opera House as a light display to mark support for the victims of the October 7 attack, a pro-Palestinian rally in Sydney organised by Palestine Action Group took place in front of the Opera House with rally attendees allegedly chanting anti-Jewish statements.
 The event led to widespread criticism of the rally.
 This rally was widely covered with special attention to the alleged use of the chant "Gas the Jews".
 Months later, a police review found no evidence that the phrase was chanted, positing the possibility that the phrase being chanted was "where's the Jews".
 The police said that there was evidence of other chants used at the rally that were deemed offensive and socially unacceptable.

-On 10 October, several individuals in Melbourne made death threats against Jews, one group harassing a rabbi and his son, and another asking where to find Jews, saying they were "hunting for Jews".
-On 11 October, a man in Bellevue Hill, New South Wales threatened to kill four Jewish teenagers in a car with an Israeli flag draped on it.
-He was later arrested and charged.
+Jenny Leong incident

-In another incident, a New South Wales Member of Parliament was condemned for her use of antisemitic language.
+In another incident, Jenny Leong, a New South Wales Member of Parliament was condemned for her use of antisemitic language.
 At a Palestine Justice Movement forum in late 2023, Jenny Leong, Greens Member for the Electorate of Newtown in the NSW Legislative Assembly, launched the accusation that "the Jewish lobby and the Zionist lobby are infiltrating into every single aspect of what is ethnic community groups ... they rock up and they're part of the campaign and offer support for things like the campaign against the 18C racial discrimination laws, they offer solidarity, they rock up to every community event and meeting to offer that connection because their tentacles reach into the areas that try and influence power.
 We need to call that out and expose it."
 After condemnation of the remarks, Leong apologised for her statements.
 Australian Jewish press and community leaders described the incident as exposing Leong's use of a 'vile antisemitic slur' and criticised her attempt to minimise the incident.
-The pejorative term is reported to be historically associated with Nazi propaganda.
-Leong's comments were condemned by Australian Prime Minister Anthony Albanese.
+The pejorative term "tentacles" is reported to be historically associated with Nazi propaganda.
+Leong's comments were condemned by Australian prime minister Anthony Albanese.
 Jewish community members subsequently protested in front of Leong's office, with some protesters dressed as inflatable squids.

+Sydney 'Jumping Castle' incident

 In November 2023, a Jewish school in Sydney was denied services from a local jumping castle business.
 In response to an email request for a booking from Masada College in St Ives, the business owner wrote that "There is no way I am taking a Zionist booking, I don't want your blood money.
 Free Palestine".
 No official complaint was made by the school.
 The incident prompted Chris Minns, Premier of New South Wales, to condemn the business owner's actions.
 After an inquiry, NSW police took no action against the business owner.